shannaniggans/cyberanode/README.md

 ## Purpose

 CyberAnode aims to address the shortcomings of existing platforms by providing a curated list of cybersecurity companies that offer verified services.
-Unlike other directories, we prioritize accuracy and transparency to ensure that users can confidently choose the right cybersecurity partner for their specific needs.
+Unlike other directories, we prioritise accuracy and transparency to ensure that users can confidently choose the right cybersecurity partner for their specific needs.

 ## Features